 Normally 10% of the trailer is transferred onto the tow vehicle.
 In this scenario, that’s 250kg extra that needs to be added up with the rest of the gear.
 If you were already maxed out with people and stuff, putting a trailer on may make the tow vehicle overweight.
 It’s a bonus for the trailer though, as weight comes off the tally (and hopefully ensures you’re below the Aggregate Trailer Mass)… which is:

 So when the trailer is couple to the towing vehicle, it’s given up the weight off the jockey wheel and instead the car is carrying it, this is known as Gross Trailer Mass (GTM)

 It’s very easy to check your weights… you can get a ball weight scale from eBay for less than $50 with free postage:

 Cheap and easy.
-For more things like this check out our list of Our Top 20 Items Under $20 That Make Our Life on the Road Easier.
+For more things like this check out our list of 20 Caravan Gadgets Under $20 [That Make Travelling Australia Easier]

 Summary: How to Work Out Caravan Towing Weights

 The amount you can put in your caravan is it’s max weight (ATM) minus it’s TARE (it’s base weight)

 The amount you can put in your car is it’s max weight (GVM) minus its TARE (it’s base weight)

 When you put the two together… you max not be able to max out on both